Edit

 Protect your infrastructure

 Control access to the Azure resources that you deploy.
 Every Azure subscription has a trust relationship with a Microsoft Entra tenant.
-Use Azure role-based access control (Azure RBAC) to grant users within your organization the correct permissions to Azure resources.
+Use Azure role-based access control (RBAC) to grant users within your organization the correct permissions to Azure resources.
 Grant access by assigning Azure roles to users or groups at a certain scope.
 The scope can be a subscription, a resource group, or a single resource.
 Be sure to audit all changes to infrastructure.
 For more information about auditing, see Azure Monitor activity log.

 Cost optimization